wein.plus

 flat

-Description (also flaccid, dull, limp, shallow) for a negative taste and smell impression in the context of a wine appeal.
-The expressionless wine lacks alcohol, acidity and body.
-Causes can be over aging as well as oxidative processes.
-Related terms are emaciated, thin, bland, over, hollow and overaged.
-A positive description for a less alcohol-rich or full-bodied wine, however, is lean.
+Description (also flat, dull, limp, shallow) for a negative impression of flavour and aroma in the context of a wine review or wine evaluation.
+A flat wine appears inexpressive and lacking in tension; it usually lacks harmonious acidity, sufficient alcohol and sufficient body.
+This can be caused by ageing of the wine or various oxidative processes.
+Related terms are amorphous, emaciated, thin, bland, hollow, dull and overaged.
+A positive description for a deliberately vinified light style is lean.

 Voices of our members